-They might talk about how they deliver these, maybe it’s their unique design, maybe it’s their advanced technology.
+They might talk about how they deliver these, maybe it’s their unique design, or maybe it’s their advanced technology.
 Very few may mention why they do what they do.
-Beyond financial gain, why they get out of bed in the morning and go to work to do what they do.
+Beyond financial gain, why do they get out of bed in the morning and go to work to do what they do?

 How does the Neocortex work when branding for business?

 The neocortex deals with rational, analytical thought and language.
 People don’t tend to buy into the idea of a brand when functioning on this level.
 But if you talk to someone about why you do what you do; the greater purpose, the source of your inspiration: you’re now speaking to the limbic system.
 The limbic system deals with feelings (trust, loyalty), behaviour and decision-making, and it has no capacity for language.

 That’s why when people find something they really love, they are often not able to give their reasons in a rational description.
 “I just felt it was right”, “They just got me”, and “It was just right for me”, are common descriptors of this limbic response.

 How?
 They’re beautifully designed, simple to use and user-friendly.

 Why?
 Want to buy one?